vocativ-dataviz/starter/README.md

 + Develop
 + Want to show internally? `gulp github` and see it at <http://vocativ-dataviz.github.io/NEW-PROJECT/>
 + Ready to deploy? `gulp publish` and see it at <http://interactives.s3.amazonaws.com/NEW-PROJECT>
++ Want to run gulp and upload to GitHub whenever you quit? `npm work`

 ## Application structure
 This starter is a jumping-off-point for all sorts of different interactive dataviz.
 It tries to take care of all the things you don't want to think of so you can move quickly, but leaving enough room for anything to be possible.